 [su_spoiler title=”View Transcripts of this Video” open=”0″ style=”1″]

 Opiates are medications that come from the plant opium and the opium poppy.
-Most opiates used nowadays are synthetic, but there are still opioid medications that come from the original plant.
+Most opioids used nowadays are synthetic, but there are still opiate medications that come from the original plant.
 They are excellent medications for legitimate medical reasons such as pain control.
 They are sometimes used for other medical reasons including cough.
 There are some opiates in cough medicines, chronic diarrhea medication, what have you.
-But mainly they’re used for pain control because of the euphoric effects that they have on certain parts of the brain.
-It’s easy to become dependent on them.
+But mainly they’re used for pain control.
+The euphoric effects that they have on certain parts of the brain make them attractive for recreational use.
+Unfortunately, it’s easy to become dependent on them.
 It’s easy for them to become habit-forming.